Forest Service, Agriculture; Fish and Wildlife Service, Interior.

 Response: The Secretaries hold the position that they have the authority to open, close, restrict, or modify nonsubsistence uses, as needed, in the taking of fish and wildlife on Federal public lands.
 Due to possible misinterpretation, the Secretaries decided to remove the phrase “* * * or otherwise modify the requirements regarding the taking of fish and wildlife on public lands for nonsubsistence uses.” from the language presented in the proposed rule.

-Comment: The proposed rule needs to address specific conditions for reopening an area for nonsubsistence use.
+Comment: The proposed rule needs to address specific conditions for Start Printed Page 63090reopening an area for nonsubsistence use.

 Response: Under direction from the Secretaries, the Board adopted a policy on closures to hunting, trapping and fishing on Federal public lands and waters in Alaska on August 29, 2007.
 This policy addresses in detail the removal of closures on Federal public lands and waters and was approved by the Secretaries prior to being adopted by the Board.